All Episodes

 This is not a legitimate protest on behalf of workers at Mickey D's who feel like they're underpaid.

-This is an organized rent a mob type of thing in order to advance the leftist agenda that it's part and parcel with Obamacare, but it's it's the minimum wage argument and the fast food jobs are almost they're they're in a rotation.
+This is an organized rent-a-mob type of thing in order to advance the leftist agenda that it's part and parcel with Obamacare.

-They're calendared and they come up every so often.
+They're calendar and they come up every so often.

 The Democrats just execute the plan regardless.

-And uh this is it it's just part of the never ending assault on everyday life that the left conducts in this country.
+And this is, it's just part of the never-ending assault on everyday life that the left conducts in this country.

 They cannot allow a day or two to go by where there isn't a crisis, where there isn't some major problem on the verge of destroying somebody's life.

-And so they they come up with McDonald's and uh talk about it's not a livable way.
+And so they come up with McDonald's and talk about it's not a livable way.

 It's the same old argument over and over again.

-When you go in to buy a Big Mac or a quarter pounder, are you willing to pay double?
+When you go in to buy a Big Mac or a quarter pounder, are you willing to pay double so that the people working there can get a raise?

 They're trying to stay in business.